凡尔赛

 老公又没跟我商量就定了头等舱,我明明说经济舱就好了,凡尔赛得我都不好意思了。

-"My husband booked first class again without asking — I told him economy was fine.
-I'm Versailles-ing so hard even I'm embarrassed."
+"My husband booked first class again without telling me — I said economy was fine.
+Even I can tell this is a humble-brag."

 WeChat group after someone complains about their bonus